sanskritigupta312-jpg/Flipkart-Clone-Designing-Web/README.md

 it is made by using HTML,CSS.

-It is only made for large screen devices
+It is only made for large screen devices.